• Skip to main content

 So you need to stand out.

 You need to get the tone and the idea right for that outlet and their readers or audience.
 Anything else is a waste of time.
-Which is why spammy press releases don’t work: they’re just more in-box clutter for overwhelmed editors and journalists.
+Which is why sending the same spammy press release to every outlet just doesn’t work: they’re just more in-box clutter for overwhelmed editors and journalists.

-Even if you get it right, you must accept that on a heavy news day, or a day when the person you’ve approached just has a lot on their plate, your carefully crafted pitch will get lost.
+Even if you get it right, on a heavy news day, or a day when the person you’ve approached just has a lot on their plate, your carefully crafted pitch will get lost.
 It’s all about getting the right idea to the right person at the right time, and that takes persistence, patience—and a little bit of luck.

 Here are some basic guidelines that can help increase your chances of success.